akshar-bezgoan/akshar-bezgoan/README.md

 ### Student
 --------------------------

-At the age of 10, my father introduced me to python and raspberry pi.
-This motivated me to study computer science, with the aim of studying at a leading university in the field.
 Currently, I am in Year 11, preparing to complete my GCSEs in May 2025.
 I plan to continue my academic journey by taking A-levels in Maths, Further Maths, Physics, and Computer Science.

 * 🌍  I'm based in Essex
 * ✉️  You can contact me at [aksharbezgoan@gmail.com](mailto:aksharbezgoan@gmail.com)
 * 🧠  I'm learning Master the Coding Interview: Data Structures + Algorithms (ZTM)
-* 🤝  I'm open to collaborating on python projects to build experience!
+* 🤝  I'm open to collaborating on projects to build experience!

 ### Skills